hyperknot/openfreemap/README.md

 OpenFreeMap provides free map hosting so you can display custom maps on your website and apps.

 It is truly **free**: there are no limits on the number of map views or requests you can make, nor on how you use your map.
-There is no registration page, user database, API keys, or cookies.
+There is no registration page, no user database, no API keys, nor cookies.

 It is truly **open-source**: everything, including the full production setup, is in this repo.
 Map data is from OpenStreetMap.